Reg Thomas (ice hockey)

-Reginald Kenneth Thomas (born April 21, 1953) is a Canadian former professional ice hockey player who played primarily in the World Hockey Association (WHA).
+Reginald Kenneth Thomas (born April 21, 1953) is a Canadian former professional ice hockey player who played in the World Hockey Association (WHA) from 1973 to 1979, and in the National Hockey League from 1979 to 1980.

 Career

 After a standout junior career with the London Knights, in which he scored 309 points in only three seasons, he was drafted by both the Los Angeles Sharks of the WHA and the Chicago Black Hawks of the National Hockey League (NHL).
 Thomas played seven seasons in the WHA for the Sharks, Michigan Stags, Baltimore Blades, Indianapolis Racers, and Cincinnati Stingers.
-After the dissolution of the WHA he played 39 NHL games for the Quebec Nordiques in the NHL, and ultimately retired from hockey in 1985 after a spell in Austria for WAT Stadlau.
-Today, he runs a farm and produce market just outside Lambeth, Ontario.
+After the WHA-NHL merger he played 39 NHL games for the Quebec Nordiques in the NHL, and ultimately retired from hockey in 1985 after a spell in Austria for WAT Stadlau.
+After his career Thomas ran a farm and produce market just outside Lambeth, Ontario.

 Personal life

-His son, Reg Thomas, Jr., played hockey as well, for the Sarnia Sting and Sault Ste.
+His son, Reg Thomas Jr., played hockey as well, for the Sarnia Sting and Sault Ste.
 Marie Greyhounds.
 Thomas has another son named Dylan, who was drafted by the Belleville Bulls of the OHL and his youngest son, Blake Thomas also played for the Sarnia Sting.